How UX Patterns Create Intuitive User Experiences

 UX Patterns and “One-Offs”

-When you encounter a use case for which the pattern wasn’t made, it’s a good time to re-evaluate the pattern and see if it should be updated to accommodate the new use case.
+When you encounter a use case for which the pattern wasn’t made, it’s an excellent time to re-evaluate it and see if it should be updated to accommodate the new use case.

 This is a very different use case from the simple information reveal.
 So, re-evaluating both use cases will help either strengthen the pattern or decide that this use case might be a one-off and shouldn’t be supported regularly.
 This should also be documented.
 It’s good to document exceptions to the system as they might create new patterns.